Powder Diffraction Journal

 Please submit all manuscripts to ScholarOne online at http://mc.manuscriptcentral.com/pdj.

-This web-based manuscript submission and peer review system is hosted by Thomson Reuters on behalf of Cambridge University Press.
+This web-based manuscript submission and peer review system is hosted by Clarivate on behalf of Cambridge University Press.
 ScholarOne is an editorial management service that provides electronic processing of manuscripts from author submission to manuscript review, revision, and final approval.
 Please review the online submission guidelines and tutorials available at http://mchelp.manuscriptcentral.com/gethelpnow/training/author/ before submitting your paper.
 Additional assistance is available from http://mc.manuscriptcentral.com/pdj under “Resources” in red at the top right corner of the screen.

 Submission of a manuscript is considered an implicit guarantee that the paper has not been published previously in any language or concurrently submitted for publication to another journal.
 You will be asked to confirm this during submission.